shubham-saudolla/Lilac-Theme/README.md

 This theme improves upon Rainglow's Lavender (Contrast) theme with

 - A darker terminal background
-- A coloured highlight for both active editor tabs as well as dirty tabs
+- A coloured highlight for both, the active editor tabs as well as dirty tabs
-- Improved statusbar visibility; the statusbar is coloured when a folder/workspace is open and white when not.
+- Improved statusbar visibility; the colour of the statusbar indicates whether a workspace or a folder is open or not.

 Lilac was designed to be aesthetically pleasing and caters to the pastel-goth chick within me.